cloudbase/garm/doc/using_garm.md

 +-------------------+---------+----------------------+-----------------------------------------------+-----------+-----------+
 ```

 Awesome!
-This runner will be able to pick up bobs that match the labels we've set on the pool.
+This runner will be able to pick up jobs that match the labels we've set on the pool.

 ## Runners